 The plants will be watered by black poly tubing linked to the city water system in the park.

 “It was really nice to see the community work together to plant new low water trees,” said Rebecca Johnstone, the Stormwater Harvesting Project Designer for this project.
 “It’s our goal to turn the city water off when we can and let it all survive on the rain that the curb cuts will collect.”

 Rebecca was planting a screwbean mesquite on the south side of the park.
 She took a break to explain that the city allows $45,000 in grant funds per City Council ward per year.
 Sensibar, along with Adam Milnor and Matt Williams, approached Steve Kozachik, councilman for Ward 6, to ask about the grant and his support to allocate funds for the park.
-The neighborhood matched that funding with work by volunteers and a promise to continue to care for the plants.

 The trees and other plants came from the Pima County Native Plant Nursery and the Nighthawk Natives Nursery in Avra Valley.
 The rock work was done by Desert Living Inc., with design by Iylea Olson, who has a master’s in landscape architecture and is co-owner of Desert Living.

 Sophia Angkasa, the Business Manager for Tucson Clean and Beautiful, was helping put all the tubing underground, working alongside Jenny Moscato, a New Mexico transplant and another of TCB’s project managers.

 Among the youths on hand was Tristan Maldonado, an intern from Rincon High School and a Tucson native.
 “I came by to help make Tucson more beautiful, to add shades trees that will keep the area from overheating and deal with carbon dioxide and supply oxygen,” he said.